 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to patent counsel for overcoming §101 rejections for computer and electronics-related patents.
+This CLE webinar will guide patent counsel for overcoming §101 rejections for computer and electronics related patents.
 The panel will review recent case law and USPTO guidance on §101 patent eligibility and offer strategies to address §101 rejections.

 - State of the law and latest post-Alice Corp. trends